pnp/powershell/documentation/Set-PnPBuiltInSiteTemplateSettings.md

 Set-PnPBuiltInSiteTemplateSettings -Identity 00000000-0000-0000-0000-000000000000 -IsHidden $true
 ```

-Hides by the default all the built into SharePoint Online site templates, except those specifically configured to be visible again
+Hides all the default built-in SharePoint Online site templates, except those specifically configured to be visible again

 ### EXAMPLE 3
 ```powershell
 Set-PnPBuiltInSiteTemplateSettings -Template CrisisManagement -IsHidden $true
 ```

-Makes the Crisis Management template invisible
+Hides the Crisis Management template

 ### EXAMPLE 4
 ```powershell
 Set-PnPBuiltInSiteTemplateSettings -Template All -IsHidden $false
 ```

-Shows by the default all the built into SharePoint Online site templates, except those specifically configured to be hidden
+Shows by the default all the built-in SharePoint Online site templates, except those specifically configured to be hidden

 ## PARAMETERS

 ### -Identity
-Id of the built in site template to configure.
+Id of the built-in site template to configure.
 See https://docs.microsoft.com/powershell/module/sharepoint-online/set-spobuiltinsitetemplatesettings?view=sharepoint-ps#description for the full list of available types.

 ```yaml
 Type: Guid